mujtaba510/University-Timetable-Scheduling-with-Genetic-Algorithms/README.md

-# University Timetable Scheduling with Genetic Algorithmss
+# University Timetable Scheduling with Genetic Algorithms

 This project presents an AI-based solution to the **University Timetable Scheduling Problem (UTSP)**, an NP-hard optimization challenge.
 Using **Genetic Algorithms (GA)**, this system automates the creation of efficient, clash-free timetables for universities by respecting both hard and soft constraints such as room capacity, professor availability, and time slot distribution.